 Many of us believe that being happy can make life longer.
 This may be because happiness makes the body stronger and healthier.
 On the other hand, unhappiness may cause illness and increase mortality.

 However, a recent study shows that happiness does not directly affect mortality.
-The conclusion is drawn based on a longitude research on million UK women.
+The conclusion is drawn based on longitude research on million UK women.
 The finding is published in The Lancet.

 Researchers tested 1.3 million women aged 50-69 during 1996 – 2001.
-After recruitment, and every 3-5 years subsequently, these women answered a questionnaire about their happiness, stress, feelings of control, feelings of wellbeing, relaxation and lifestyle.
+After recruitment, and every 3-5 years subsequently, these women answered a questionnaire about their happiness, stress, feelings of control, feelings of wellbeing, relaxation, and lifestyle.

 In addition, researchers followed the women’s death, cancer registration, and hospital admission until 2012.
-To analyze the relation between happiness and mortality, they controlled the influences of self-rated health and lifestyle factors (e.g., smoking, BMI, deprivation, etc.).
+To analyze the relationship between happiness and mortality, they controlled the influences of self-rated health and lifestyle factors (e.g., smoking, BMI, deprivation, etc.).